phunterlau/O1A-evaluator/README.md

 ## Using the Output

 1. **Quick Assessment**: Refer to the `overall_rating` and `qualifying_achievements` for a rapid evaluation of the applicant's suitability.
+Personas: applicant and attorney

 2. **Detailed Review**: Examine the `o1a_evaluation` section for in-depth analysis of each category.
+Personas: applicant and attorney.

 3. **Supporting Documentation**: Use the `insights` and `markdown_summary` sections to draft support letters or prepare application materials.
+Personas: attorney

 4. **Identifying Strengths and Weaknesses**: Review individual category ratings to identify areas where the application is strongest and where it might need additional support.
+Personas: applicant.

 5. **Data Verification**: Cross-reference the `raw_data` section with the original CV to ensure accuracy and completeness.
+Personas: applicant and attorney.

 By thoroughly reviewing each section of the output JSON, users can gain a comprehensive understanding of the applicant's qualifications and make informed decisions regarding their O1A visa application.